n0troot/Invoke-GPOwned/README.md

 The GPO must be Linked to the domain/domain controllers

-Edit the ScheduledTasks.xml for the cmd arguments to match the user you want to elevate + Filter the right domain controller you want to target

 # Usage
 Check the domain GUID, this could typically be done through BloodHound.

-Under the \\domain\SYSVOL\domain\<GUID> folder, create a Preferences folder if needed, and inside it a "ScheduledTasks" folder.

-Put the ScheduledTasks.xml file inside the ScheduledTasks folder.

-Run the script, supply it with the GPO's GUID.
+Run the script from the same folder that the ScheduledTasks.xml exists in, supply it with the GPO's GUID.

 # Flow
-The script loads the powershell ActiveDirectory module from github to memory.
+The Powershell ActiveDirectory module is loaded to memory.

+The path \\<domain>\sysvol\<domain>\<gpo-guid>\machine\preferences\scheduledtasks is created.

+ScheduledTasks.xml is copied to the path.

+ScheduledTasks.xml is modified automatically.

 gPCMachineExtensionNames value is checked and put into a variable.